 Is it okay to leave pellets in the hopper?

 After each cook, it is recommended that you drain them from your hopper and place them in a sealed container.
 If left in the hopper, they will absorb moisture from the air and decay.

 Do wood pellets expire?

 Wood pellets do degrade.
-They absorb moisture and begin to decay, allowing mold to form on them, causing them to fall apart and become worthless.
-This is why you should keep them in the sealed bag they came in until you’re ready to use them, and keep unused pellets in a sealed, airtight container.
+They absorb moisture and decay, allowing mold to form on them, causing them to fall apart and become worthless.
+This is why you should keep them in the sealed bag until you’re ready to use them, and keep unused pellets in a sealed, airtight container.